To not push the river

 There is an important difference between artistic creation and creativity.
-Not everybody will become an artist.
-However, everybody can access creativity!
-Starting the therapeutic journey is a creative act in itself: it requires us to tap into and expand our own resourcefulness.
+Creativity is much broader than just artistic expression.
+Not everyone will become an artist, but anyone has access to creativity and the ability to express themselves!
+Beginning the therapeutic journey is a creative act in itself: it requires tapping into and expanding our own resourcefulness.
+So, we don’t need to be an artist to explore our creative self.

-Therapy is an organic and intimate process that requires a delicate balance of listening skills, presence, and pertinent risk-taking (exploration) in order to facilitate personal growth and to calm down a dysregulated nervous system.
+Therapy is an organic and intimate dialogue that requires a delicate balance of listening skills, presence, and pertinent risk-taking (exploration) to facilitate personal growth and calm a dysregulated nervous system.

-My approach is trauma-informed and the core of my training is Creativity, Gestalt Therapy, and Mindfulness.
+My approach is trauma-focused, and the core of my training includes Creativity, Relational Gestalt Therapy, and Mindfulness.
 Gestalt is an existential form of therapy that is present-centered and experiential.

 Ok, but what does it all mean?

-Existential means that our existence is seen as an ever-changing flux of energy and events.
-We have the capacity and the responsibility to intervene and to shape this rich matter called our life.
+Existential means that our existence is viewed as an ever-changing flux of energy and events.
+We have both the capacity and the responsibility to intervene and shape this rich matter called Our Life.

-Present-centred means that the focus of Gestalt is not the past but the present.
-Yes, we do explore your past (and the future).
-But it’s in relation to the present moment, which holds the DNA of our default responses to the external world.
-Trauma is also something better addressed in the here and now.
-By being more aware of those fixed reflexes of ours, we can slowly let go of them and start adopting new ways of responding to external stimuli and relationships.
+Present-centered means that Gestalt focuses not on the past but on the present.
+Yes, we will explore your past (and your future), but always in relation to the present moment, which holds the DNA of our default responses to the external world.
+Childhood trauma, too, is best addressed in the Here and Now.
+By becoming more aware of our fixed reflexes, we can slowly release them and adopt new ways of responding to external stimuli and relationships.

-Experiential means that dialogue is not the only royal road to access the authentic self and to unlock traumatic energy.
-Yes, we will talk.
-But there are various methods to reach the deeper self.
-Those somatic strategies include: artwork, role-play, dreams, music, healing sounds, bodywork and sensory awareness.
-These embodied tools help us to access our nervous system and to regulate it.
+Experiential means that dialogue is not the only royal road to accessing our authentic self and unlocking traumatic energy.
+Yes, we will talk, but there are also various methods to reach the deeper self.
+These somatic strategies include artwork, role-play, dreams, music, healing sounds, bodywork, and sensory awareness.
+These embodied tools help access and regulate the nervous system.

 • Anger